wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Configurable Context Window**: Set `n_ctx` to 8192, 16384, 24576, or 32768 via dropdown.
 - **Enhanced Interface Controls**: Load/unload models, manage sessions, shutdown, and configure settings.
 - **FAISS Vector Database**: Stores numerical vectors, and retrieves based on proximity in meaning, enabling pulling context from documents.
-- **Session History Rotation**: Configurable 6-14 Session History slots on rotation, enabling load recent sessions, while not using excessive space.
+- **Highly Customizable UI**: Configurable; 10-20 Session History slots, 2-10 file slots, Session Log 400-550px height, 2-8 Lines of input.
 - **Afterthought Countdown**: If, =>10 lines then 5s or 5-10 lines then 3s or <5 lines then 1s, wait for you to cancel send and return to edit, saving on mis-prompts and waits.

 ### Preview